unyon/splurty/windows-online.md

 * Restart your computer

-Step 4: Add the Box
+Step 4: Turn on your Web Dev Environment
 --------

 Open up the **Windows Command Prompt**: click the **Start** button ![Picture of the Start button](http://imgur.com/GFYgPUT.png).
 In the Search box, type _Command Prompt_, and then, in the list of results, double-click Command Prompt.